zeropointcoder/100-quantum/qiskit/simple-quantum-game/README.md

 The final circuit is run on the simulator to produce measurement outcomes.

 - **Win Condition**:
-The result (usually measurement in the computational basis) is checked: e.g., the player wins if the qubit collapses to ∣1⟩.
+The result (usually measurement in the computational basis) is checked: e.g., the player wins if the qubit collapses to `∣1⟩`.

-- **Random Challenge Mode (Optional)**:
-The game may include random “challenge gates” applied secretly by the system, requiring players to adapt their strategy.

-- **Replayability**:
-Different combinations of gates lead to probabilistic outcomes, encouraging experimentation and learning.

-- **Educational Purpose**:
-Designed to introduce quantum circuit logic, measurement, and probabilistic results in a playful format.

 ## Requirements
 ```bash